Safety and Security

-By the third hall government meeting of the fall semester or the end of September- whichever comes first, every traditional style residence hall's government will conduct a vote, pursuant to complex constitutional guidelines, during a general assembly meeting to determine whether their respective residents desire to maintain the 24-hour visitation or would like to conduct a vote of all residents to adjust the hours.
-(Suite style and apartment style housing complexes will not conduct a vote and will remain under 24-hour visitation yearlong.)
+By the third hall government meeting of the fall semester or by the end of September, whichever comes first, every traditional style residence hall's government will conduct a vote, pursuant to complex constitutional guidelines, during a general assembly meeting to determine whether their respective residents desire to maintain the 24-hour visitation or would like to conduct a vote of all residents to adjust the hours.
+(Suite style and apartment-style housing complexes will not conduct a vote and will remain under 24-hour visitation yearlong.)

 If the council determines it in the best interest of residents to conduct a vote, the following four options will be presented to residents.

 - Friday and Saturday 11:00 a.m. –2:00 a.m.